Shiyu-Jin/Shiyu-Jin.github.io/_pages/about.md

 ## Recent Updates

+- May 2022: I begin my intern(resident) at (Google) X, the Moonshot Factory on the Everyday Robots project.
+- May 2022: Paper: Safe Online Gain Optimization for Cartesian Space Variable Impedance Control accepted by CASE 2022
+- Feb 2022: Paper: Offline-Online Learning of Deformation Model for Cable Manipulation With Graph Neural Networks accepted by IEEE Robotics and Automation Letters (RA-L).
+- Feb 2022: Paper: Robotic cable routing with spatial representation accepted by IEEE Robotics and Automation Letters (RA-L).
+- Jan 2022: Paper: Learning Insertion Primitives with Discrete-Continuous Hybrid Action Space for Robotic Assembly Tasks accepted by ICRA 2022
+- Jan 2022: Paper: BPOMP: A Bilevel Path Optimization Formulation for Motion Planning  accepted by ACC 2022
 - June 2021: Paper: Trajectory Splitting: A Distributed Formulation for Collision Avoiding Trajectory Optimization accepted by IROS 2021.
 - June 2021: Paper: Online Learning of Unknown Dynamics for Model-Based Controllers in Legged Locomotion accepted by IEEE Robotics and Automation Letters (RA-L).
 - Jan 2021: Paper: Contact Pose Identification for Peg-in-hole Assembly under Uncertainties accepted by ACC 2020.
 - May 2020: I begin my robotics research intern at (Google) X, the Moonshot Factory.
-- June 2019: Paper: Robust Deformation Model Approximation for Robotic Cable Manipulation accepted by IROS2019.
+- June 2019: Paper: Robust Deformation Model Approximation for Robotic Cable Manipulation accepted by IROS 2019.
 - June 2019: I begin my robotics reserach intern at FANUC Advanced Reserach Laboratory.
 - July 2018: Paper: A Framework for Manipulating Deformable Linear Objects by Coherent Point Drift accepted by IEEE Robotics and Automation Letters (RA-L).